Code of Conduct

 8. Convey to their children a supportive attitude toward education and the district.

-9. Build good relationships with teachers, other parents and their children’s friends.
+9. Build positive relationships with teachers, other parents and their children’s friends.

 All district teachers and other instructional staff are expected to:

-1. Maintain a climate of mutual respect and dignity, for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion or religious practice, disability, sexual orientation, gender and gender identity or sex, which will strengthen students’ self-confidence and promote learning.
+1. Maintain a climate of mutual respect and dignity, for all students, faculty and staff regardless of actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids locks and twists), color, weight, national origin, ethnic group, religion or religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex, which will strengthen students’ self-confidence and promote learning.

 2. Be prepared to teach.